mainmatter/mainmatter.com/src/cases/qonto.md

 {% set 'content' = {
   "text": "mainmatter are well known as the Ember.js experts and they absolutely live up to the expectations.
-They had an immediate as well as significant positive impact on both our velocity and quality of output.", "source": "MARC-ANTOINE LACROIX, QONTO CPO", "image": "/assets/images/photos/qonto-marc-antoine-quote.jpg", "alt": "Elements of Qonto user interface on a mobile device", "loading": "lazy"
+They had an immediate as well as significant positive impact on both our velocity and quality of output.", "source": "Marc-Antoine Lacroix, Qonto CPO", "image": "/assets/images/photos/qonto-marc-antoine-quote.jpg", "alt": "Elements of Qonto user interface on a mobile device", "loading": "lazy"